Studio Platform Features

 Toggle the alignment grid and smart snapping from the toolbar.
 Snapping uses an 8px threshold and targets canvas edges, canvas center, and other objects' edges and centers.

 Upload a background image or fetch your current Twitch stream thumbnail directly from the toolbar.
-This is for design reference only — the background is not rendered on the OBS overlay.
+You can also pick a solid color with the color swatch button, useful for previewing your overlay on different stream backgrounds.
+A button appears to clear the image or color.
+This is for design reference only, the background is not rendered on the OBS overlay.

 Shortcuts are active when the canvas is focused (not when typing in editor fields).
 They do not apply to locked objects, folders, or effects.